-In this article, we will discuss the strxfrm function in C/C++ with its syntax and examples.
+In this guide, we will explore the strxfrm function in C/C++ along with its syntax and sample illustrations.

 What is strxfrm function?